Kumo-Innocent/discord-messages-fetching/README.md

 You need to get your authorisation token from Discord.\
 To do so, open devtools, go to the Network tab, and look for a discord entry by searching "/messages".\
 Take the "Authorization" entry from the request headers and paste it to the code.

+You also need to set the channel ID and the author ID.